-The April meeting will be held on the 16th in the school The April meeting will be held on the loth in the school auditorium, when the annual election of officers will take place.
-Mrs. George Smart will speak on the subject "Walter H. Page as a Son. an Educator and a Father."
-The source of information of the talk will be the widely discussed "Life and Letters of Walter H. Page," by Hendrick, and these phases of the life of Page will be dwelt upon as being of particular interest to mothers.
+The April meeting will be held on the 16th in the school auditorium, when the annual election of officers will take place.
+Mrs. George Smart will speak on the subject "Walter H. Page as a Son, an Educator and a Father."
+Mrs. George Smart will speak on the subject The source of information of the talk will be the widely discussed "Life and Letters of Walter H. Page," by Hendrick, and these phases of the life of Page will be dwelt upon as being of particular interest to mothers.